vpavlenko/web-2024-template/README.md

 ## Tips

-- Break down functionality into smallest possible bits.
+- Break down new functionality into smallest possible bits.
 Don't bundle several unrelated features: if you get an error, you'll lose more time
-- Once a Cursor made any small step in the right direction - commit and push
+- Once a Cursor made any small step in the right direction - commit
-- If Cursor broke things: better Reject All and start from the last commit
 - Press "+" to start a new Composer and erase unnecessary previous context.
 Cursor knows what you did before because it looks into the current code
+- If Cursor broke things: either Reject All, press "+" and start from the last commit; or try 2-3 attempts at sending error messages to it and ask to fix
+- Ask Cursor to add a debug output and paste it to composer
 - Read about [features](https://www.cursor.com/features)
 - Read [the docs](https://docs.cursor.com/)
 - https://github.com/PatrickJS/awesome-cursorrules